CurveDocs/curve-docs/docs/curve_dao/VotingEscrow/VotingEscrow.md

 ### `controller`
 !!! description "`VotingEscrow.controller() -> address: view`"

-    Getter for the controller address of the contract.
+    Getter for the Controller of the contract.

-    Returns: controller contract (`address`).
+    Returns: Controller (`address`).

     ??? quote "Source code"